-- 3. Once the stockholder has finalized his/her vote, he/she can proceed to submit his/her vote by clicking the "Submit" button. - 4.
-The stockholder can still change and re-submit votes, provided, such new votes are submitted using the same log-in credentials.
+- 3. Once the Stockholder has finalized his/her vote, he/she can proceed to submit the vote by clicking the "Submit" button. - 4.
+The Stockholder can still change and re-submit votes, provided, such new votes are submitted using the same log-in credentials.
 Previous votes will be automatically overwritten and replaced by the system with the new votes cast.